takeshiyako2/fabric-scripts/README.md

 # What's this?

+There are Fabric script collection for some middleware.

+## Usage

 As first, you have to setup Fabric(http://fabfile.org/) on your PC.
-And then, use this scripts.
+And then, use these scripts.

-## Usage

 Clone this repository.
 ```